-Contract zoning might be applied as part of the Bridge Neck Neighborhood improvement initiative in several ways.
-One scenario could involve the establishment of a contract in association with the conditions required from the proponent for the approval of a PUD Special Permit.
-Another scenario might be as follows:
+Contract zoning might be applied as part of the Bridge Neck neighborhood improvement initiative in several ways.
+One scenario might be as follows:

-• Step One: Establish a special Commercial Property Improvement category as a "floating zone" - This zone designation would be eligible for properties that meet certain standards, such as location within the Bridge Street Neck neighborhood, proximity to residential properties.
-The floating zone would specify the public interests in providing for relocation and redevelopment of eligible properties.
-The zoning provisions would provide for the ability to redevelop the property for other desirable uses such as housing, mixed-use commercial, or other commercial uses deemed more productive and compatible with the neighborhood.

-- Step Two: Negotiations The City would negotiate an agreement with the owner that would accompany a change in zoning designation for the property to the new "Commercial Property Improvement".
+- Step One: Establish a special Commercial Property Improvement zoning category or overlay district- This zone designation would be eligible for properties that meet certain standards, such as location within the Bridge Street Neck neighborhood and proximity to residential properties.
+This zone would specify the public interests in providing for relocation and redevelopment of eligible properties.
+The zoning provisions would provide for the ability to redevelop the property for other desirable uses such as housing, mixed-use commercial, or other commercial uses deemed more productive and compatible with the neighborhood. - Step Two: Negotiations The City would negotiate an agreement with the owner that would accompany a change in zoning designation for the property to the new "Commercial Property Improvement".
 This agreement could provide terms and conditions in the public interest, such as relocation of the business to another site within the neighborhood or the City, provision for productive interim use, provision of interim property and site improvements, or the like.
-Performance requirements such as bonding to allow the City to undertake interim site improvements if the owner does not perform as expected would be built into the agreement. - Step Three: Simultaneous Approvals, Zone Change and Contract Once the negotiations are complete, the City would need to simultaneously approve the zoning change and the negotiated contract with the property owner.
+Performance requirements such as providing a performance guarantee to allow the City to undertake interim site improvements if the owner does not perform as expected would be built into the agreement.

+• Step Three: Simultaneous Approvals, Zone Change and Contract - Once the negotiations are complete, the City would need to simultaneously approve the zoning change and the negotiated contract with the property owner.